 Ahead of them, the path branched.
 Nyx gestured to the left corridor.
 “If there are any survivors, they’ll be down this way.
 Xrrt and I will try to find them.
 The damaged portion should be to the right.
 Sera, Jianyu, take a look at that and see if it’s possible to repair.”

 “That’s not looking likely,” Sera said, but she set off down the right-hand path anyway.

 Weyland stayed behind, his hands in his pockets.
 Xrrt was still getting used to Weyland as a part of the crew.
 Their old doctor had been talkative, but Weyland kept to herself.
-All Xrrt knew about her was external: that she was small, that she was the gender humanoids called male, that she didn’t smile much but watched other people’s faces closely.
-Still, Xrrt felt a deep protectiveness towards her, the same way she felt about the rest of her soft-skinned crew.
+All Xrrt knew about him was external: that him was small, that he was the gender humanoids called male, that he didn’t smile much but watched other people’s faces closely.
+Still, Xrrt felt a deep protectiveness towards him, the same way she felt about the rest of her soft-skinned crew.